wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

         *   (iv) a person who is a director, chief executive, or senior manager of a venue operator:

-        *   (iva) any other person whom the Secretary reasonably believes to have a significant interest in the management, ownership, or operation of a venue operator, except for the following persons holding office, elected, or appointed under the [Sale of Liquor Act 1989][477]:
+        *   (iva) any other person whom the Secretary reasonably believes to have a significant interest in the management, ownership, or operation of a venue operator, except for the following persons holding office, elected, or appointed under the [Sale and Supply of Alcohol Act 2012][478]:

-            *   (A) a member of a licensing trust elected in accordance with [sections 191 to 194][478] of that Act or appointed under [section 195][479] of that Act; or
+            *   (A) a member of a licensing trust elected in accordance with [sections 308 to 314][479] of that Act or appointed under [section 315][480] of that Act; or

-            *   (B) a trustee of a community trust holding office under [section 219Q][480] of that Act or elected in accordance with [section 219R][481] of that Act or appointed under [section 219U][482] of that Act:
+            *   (B) a trustee of a community trust holding office under [section 369][481] of that Act or elected in accordance with [sections 370 to 373][482] of that Act or appointed under [section 374][483] of that Act: